 His education progressed when he was accepted into the Music Performance program at the University of South Florida.
 Studying under the principal bass player of the Florida Orchestra, Vinny received his Bachelor's Degree in Music Performance with an emphasis in Classical Upright Bass in 2013.
 Since graduation, Vinny has made great strides within his local community and abroad as a live and studio musician for many musical acts.
 He's also an active audio engineer who specializes in full-band tracking, mixing and mastering.
 He is a bass guitar teacher, drum teacher and piano teacher at School of Rock St. Petersburg.

-Guitar Teacher, Bass Teacher, Keyboard Teacher, Drums Teacher, Singing Teacher
+Guitar Teacher, Bass Teacher, Keyboard Teacher, Drums Teacher, Vocal Teacher

 Matt Aaland is a multi-instrumentalist who comes from the jazz rich community of Fargo, North Dakota, where he grew up attending big band jazz concerts.
 Picking up the violin as his first instrument, Matt quickly added guitar, bass, piano, voice, brass and woodwind instruments to his repertoire all before high school graduation.
 Performing with jazz greats like Maynard Ferguson and Ramsey Lewis ignited a passion for music performance in him.
 Following his favorite local musicians into the collegiate world, Matt attended North Dakota State University with an emphasis on Music Education, studying with the incredible team of Dr. Matthew Patnode and Dr. Kyle Mach.
 While in college Matt enlisted in the US Army, where he performed with the 188th Army Band as well as the 215th Army Band all around the world.
 Accepting a scholarship to Berklee College of Music in Boston, he then studied Guitar Performance.